podio/podio-objc-platform/tutorial/index.md

   }
 {% endhighlight %}

-Comments on an item can be retrieved from the `comments` property of `PKCItem`.
+Comments on an item can be retrieved from the `comments` property of `PKTItem`.